decodingml/llm-twin-course/README.md

 - [Comet ML](https://www.comet.com/signup/?utm_source=decoding_ml&utm_medium=partner&utm_content=github)
 - [Opik](https://github.com/comet-ml/opik)

-## Questions and troubleshooting

-Please ask us any questions if anything gets confusing while studying the articles or running the code.

-You can `ask any question` by `opening an issue` in this GitHub repository by clicking [here](https://github.com/decodingml/llm-twin-course/issues).

 ## Lessons

 This self-paced course consists of 12 comprehensive lessons covering theory, system design, and hands-on implementation.